latitudegames/Scripting/README.md

 - `info.maxChars`, the total allowed length of the context after which it will be truncated.

 ## Last Model Input (LMI)
-Clicking on the brain icon in the scripting interface will open LMI, in which you can see the last context the AI was provided, the console, and the state.
+Clicking on the brain icon in the scripting interface will open LMI, in which you can see the last context the AI was provided, the console logs for each modifier's script, and the state.